UniRide - Campus Carpooling App

 On-site at campus bus stops and parking lots, I intercepted students (n > 30) using convenience sampling to capture their real-time attitudes toward campus carpooling and explore a wide range of initial opinions.

-Many students expressed strong interest in carpooling, validating the early need for a campus carpooling solution, but they also had clear safety concerns.
+Many students expressed strong interest in carpooling, validating the early need for a campus carpooling solution, but their biggest concern was riding with a stranger, someone they don’t know.

-Many students expressed strong interest in carpooling, validating the early need for a campus carpooling solution, but they also had clear safety concerns.
+Many students expressed strong interest in carpooling, validating the early need for a campus carpooling solution, but their biggest concern was riding with a stranger, someone they don’t know.

 Transit Riders